 Comparing Charlie to Play & Learn Children’s Bible CD

 Our other popular program for non-readers is Play & Learn Children’s Bible CD.
 While Play & Learn’s graphics are only 2-D and are not as fully animated as Charlie’s, Play & Learn Bible CD offers 50 Bible stories, 25 Bible puzzles and 25 Bible coloring pages, plus a Bible sing-a-long song page.
 Where Charlie gives you pages to print and then color, Play & Learn gives you a paint program to paint Bible pictures onscreen -but they cannot be printed.

-Keep in mind, however, that Charlie works in Windows 7 & 8, whereas, Play and Learn doesn’t work in Windows 7 & 8 (64 bit).
+Keep in mind, however, that Charlie works in Windows 7 & 8 & 10, whereas, Play and Learn doesn’t work in Windows 7 & 8 or 10 (64 bit).
 MOST churches and schools that have a lot of preschoolers and early elementary kids coming their labs find that BOTH Charlie and Play & Learn are good to own IF they have older XP laptops on hand.

 Comparing Charlie to Awesome Bible Stories CD

 Several of Charlie’s stories are also found in Sunday Software’s AWESOME BIBLE STORIES CD.
 If ready-made depth of Biblical content and a little more length and lesson-related activities are what you’re looking for, then Awesome CD is better.
 Awesome CD is also made for older kids.)

 This isn’t a slap on Charlie.
 Charlie especially appeals to the younger kids and home use, or in situations where the child is sitting at the computer by themselves.
 Awesome Bible Stories CD are more like animated, interactive lesson with a much wider age range.
 Charlie is younger and more Christian school …Christian home oriented.
 Having said that, a lot of our Sunday School customers use Charlie in their labs.